doctest/doctest/doc/markdown/roadmap.md

     - remove old benchmarks for doctest 1.0
     - add runtime benchmarks
 - change docs a bit - mainly what is in the landing page (add link to overload)
-- address the coverage issue...
+- address the coverage issue... look at how this project does it: https://github.com/rollbear/trompeloeil

 ### For 1.3: